ahsifer/goxdp/Master-Slave.md

 # Introduction

-As the number of GoXDP instances increases, The effort needed and the complexity to manage these instances increases.
-Therefore, The GoXDP Master-Slave cluster setup can be effectively used to ease the propagation process of newly blocked/allowed subnets and IP addresses to all slave nodes as shown in the following diagram. <br>
+when the number of GoXDP instances increases, the effort and complexity needed to manage these instances increases.
+Therefore, The GoXDP Master-Slave cluster setup can effectively ease the propagation process of newly blocked/allowed subnets and IP addresses to all slave nodes as shown in the following diagram.  <br>
 ![master-slave](uploads/6def4ec3bfa40442960eb265430a14cc/master-slave.png){width=70%}

 # Configuration files